Updates

 📝 Prelims Practice

-Consider the following about pollution control in Jharkhand's mining districts:
+Consider the following statements about pollution and environmental impact of mining in Jharkhand:

 Which of the above statements is/are correct?